Latent Association Mining in Binary Data: Latent Association Mining in Binary Data (LAMB)

 \subsection{Coherent Sets}

-Definition \ref{def:lat_cor} provides a measure of \emph{pairwise} association under the threshold model.
-However, the goal of Latent Correlation Mining is to identify subsets of correlated variables, rather than pairs.
-To this end we make the following definition.
+Definition~\ref{def:lat_cor} provides a measure of association between two features under the threshold model of Definition~\ref{def:mod}.
+The goal of the LAMB method, however, is to identify sets, rather than just pairs, of associated features.
+To this end we state the following two definitions.